 - Tap on Clear Cache and confirm it

 Now restart your phone and try using your Wi-Fi.
 Check if the problem has been fixed.

 Solution 18: Wipe Cache Partition of your android phone

-When Samsung Galaxy S5 users updated to Android Lollipop, many users reported, that the Samsung Galaxy S5 Wi-Fi becomes slower after updating to Lollipop.
-This issue was resolved by wiping the cache partition of the phone so that new cache files can be created for the phone.
-If you have faced a similar problem when you updated your phone, you may find this solution to be helpful.
+When Samsung Galaxy S5 users updated to Android Lollipop, many users reported that the Samsung Galaxy S5 Wi-Fi becomes slower after updating to Lollipop.
+This issue was resolved by wiping the phone’s cache partition so that new cache files can be created for the phone.
+If you had faced a similar problem when you updated your phone, you might find this solution to be helpful.
 Once the cache partition is wiped, new data is automatically created on the phone.